SYN2002/Clock_in_c/README.md

 # Clock_in_c
-It will show your current time in clock format
+It will show the current time in clock format